elasticio/elasticio.github.io/content/_components/outlook/index.md

 ### Find Next Available Time

 The action retrieves events for the time specified in `Time` field or for the current time (in case if `Time` field is empty).
 Returns specified time if no events found, otherwise calculates the new available time based on found event.
+If no time specified, the result time will be emitted in UTC time zone (e.g. 2023-08-20T10:00:00Z)

 ![Find Next Available Time](img/find-next.png)